redhat-developer/odo/README.md

 $ minishift start

 # Log into the OpenShift cluster
-$ oc login -u developer -p developer
+$ odo login -u developer -p developer

 # Create an application.
 An application in Odo is an umbrella under which you add other components
 $ odo app create node-example-app